yourpurebredpuppy logo

 By Michele Welton, Dog Trainer, Breed Selection Consultant, Author of 15 Dog Books

-At some point, if you're talking to an unknowledgeable breeder, you're likely to hear something like this: "My puppies come with AKC papers and a pedigree!"
+At some point, if you're talking to an unknowledgeable breeder or owner, you're likely to hear something like this: "My puppies come with AKC papers and a pedigree!"

 They expect you to respond with an awed whistle.